185SE14THST/php-forex-daytrader-signals-apis/README.md

 ## License

-Copyright (c) JP.
  All rights reserved.

 Licensed under the [MIT](LICENSE.txt) License.

-## Contact for collaboration
+## Demonstration Notes
-**Projects:** Intrested in taking this sample development even further?
-Contact the author of this sample for collaborative opportunities.
+This sample was prepared for the purposes of a single function demonstration or proof-of-concept.
+It is not intened to be used for production or commercial use.
+Content including pictures and HTML content is not intended to reflect any actual product or certain persons property (intellectual or otherwise).